 - Treats Acne: Garlic has antibiotic properties and contains compounds that are useful to clean the blood.
 But not entirely using garlic only, but you have to do further treatment.

-- Improves Iron Metabolism: Diallyl sulphides in garlic increase iron metabolism by stimulating the production of Ferroportin, a protein which helps in iron absorption and release.
+- Improves Iron Metabolism: Diallyl sulphides in garlic increase iron metabolism by stimulating the production of Ferroportin,

 - Aphrodisiac: Garlic thins the blood, dissolves blood clots, dilates the blood vessels and improves blood circulation, rejuvenating the sexual functions.